How to Choose The Best Hair Color For Your Skin Tone

 Red Hair Color for Your Skin Tone

 Natural red hair is one of the rarest and most infrequent tones that people generally have.
-Still, very many ladies all around the world like experimenting with this kind of shades, trying to find that ideal option for auburn, magenta, strawberry-blonde and orange-red alternatives.
+Still, very many ladies all around the world like experimenting with this kind of shade, trying to find that ideal option for auburn, magenta, strawberry-blonde and orange-red alternatives.
 What makes red special is that it doesn’t fall into any of the levels of color scaling, since it’s primarily just a color not a level.
 There is a range of many different variations of this shade and you just need to find the exact tone matching your skin best.
 So if we were to differentiate between the levels of red, we could speak about lower levels being violet-red, medium as cooler red and auburn, and higher levels as warmer tones topped by strawberry red.

 When thinking over the creation of color plays, the first thing that has to be taken into account is the existence of brown pigments in the undertone of red hair, and that’s what needs to be accentuated and highlighted.
 In case yellow is the basic shade of your undertones, you can also use hues like golden copper.